Call for Proposals: Land-Based Learning Initiatives (2026–27)

 Application Process and Adjudication of Proposals

-Applicants will submit their proposal using the application form and describe how the proposed initiative meets BKC’s following adjudication criteria:
+Applicants will submit their proposal using the online form and describe how the proposed initiative meets BKC’s following adjudication criteria as well as how the project addresses BKC’s Training & Capacity objectives:

 - Braiding of Knowledges